The Fiber Optic Association - Tech Topics

 POF is large core step-index multimode fiber with a typical diameter of 1

-mm.
-This large size makes it easy to couple lots of light from sources and
+mm, mostly core with a thin cladding.
+This large core size makes it easy to couple light from LED sources and

 connectors do not need to be high precision.
 As a result, typical